Most people believe that bed bugs can only infest a dirty, unkempt household…

-Healthy or in a state of decay, as long as there’s sufficient food available.
+It doesn’t make a difference whether the residence is state of the art or in a state of decay, bed bugs will come as long as there’s sufficient food available.

-There are plenty of cases of bed bugs infesting run down apartments along with 5 star hotels.
+We know this because there are plenty of cases of bed bugs infesting run-down apartments along with 5-star hotels.

 So What Attracts Bed Bugs?

-Bed bugs are attracted to human blood like mosquitoes and certain other similar insects.
+Bed bugs are attracted to human blood like mosquitoes and other similar insects.

 But unlike other insects…

-They are also unable to live on their hosts to get a full meal, unlike ticks.
+They are also unable to live 24/7 on their hosts to get a full meal (unlike ticks).